yurynix/mini-sled-exercise/README.md

 Please note: we don't want you to implement the UI of the debugger, use one of the existing clients.

+* Bonus: Make part 2 without exposing additional port(s) on the docker container, you can, however, create additional docker containers.
+This is to mimick that the "remote machine" and the "local machine" are both behind firewall(s), but still can access a 3rd machine, a "jump host".

 ## How to open a remote chrome debugger
 You can also piggy back on the chrome's debugger UI, the one you get when you open [developer tools](https://developers.google.com/web/tools/chrome-devtools), this UI is just a html/javascript application.
 Google also have a deployed preview you can access on this URL: